Tyias Browning: Everton

-Loan spells
+Wigan Athletic loan

 Browning joined Uwe Rösler's Wigan Athletic on a one-month loan on 10 January 2014.
 He made his professional debut a day later versus AFC Bournemouth in a 3–0 victory, replacing James Perch as a substitute.
 In a follow–up match, Browning then started the whole game as a right–back, as Wigan Athletic lost 3–0 against Doncaster Rovers, in what turned out to be his last appearance for the club.
 Afterwards, he returned to his parent club, Everton.

+Preston North End loan

-Browning signed a new two-and-a-half year deal at Everton and was then immediately sent on loan to Preston North End until the end of the 2016–17 season on 30 January 2017.
+Browning signed a new two-and-a-half-year deal at Everton and was then immediately sent on loan to Preston North End until the end of the 2016–17 season on 30 January 2017.
 The following day, he made his Preston North End debut, starting the whole game, in a 2–0 loss against Cardiff City.
 Browning became a first team regular for the side, playing in the right–back position in a number of matches.
 This lasted until he suffered a knee injury that kept him out for two months.
 He made his return to the starting lineup on 24 April 2017 against Newcastle United, where they lost 4–1.
 At the end of the 2016–17 season, having made eight appearances for Preston North End, Browning returned to his parent club.

+Sunderland loan

 On 8 July 2017, Browning joined relegated side Sunderland on a season long-deal, where he was reunited with Manager Simon Grayson, who played under him while at Preston North End.
 He made his Sunderland debut in the opening game of the season, where he started the whole game, in a 1–1 draw against Derby County.
 Since making his Sunderland debut, Browning established himself in the starting eleven for the side, playing in the centre–back position.
 However, Sunderland soon found themselves struggling in the league that saw them at the bottom of the table.
 After being sidelined with an injury that kept him out throughout October, he returned to the first team as a late substitute against Millwall on 18 November 2017.
 Browning continued to feature in the first team under the new management of Chris Coleman.
-Under Coleman, Browning's performance improved, where he kept four clean sheets for the side.
+Under Coleman, Browning’s performance improved, where he kept four clean sheets for the side.
 Browning continued to feature in the first team until he suffered a groin injury during a 3–0 loss against Aston Villa on 6 March 2018 and was sidelined for the rest of the season.
 Without him, Sunderland struggled in the league for the rest of the season, leading to their relegation to League One.
 At the end of the 2017–18 season, Browning went on to make twenty–nine appearances in all competitions.